 An upbeat attitude means a great deal during visitation sessions

 Nobody is trying to argue that supervised visitation is easy or fun.
 It is not either of those things.
-Part of what makes you an adult is your ability to keep certain thoughts inside your head and out of your mouth.
+Part of what makes you an adult is your ability to keep specific thoughts inside your head and out of your mouth.

 Before you voice your frustration to the CPS personnel during a visitation session, consider putting that energy into the time you have with your child.
 Concerns about the session can be addressed to your attorney or your caseworker at a later time.
 Your child wants to see you and wants you to be engaged with him.
 Worry about your case with CPS when your child is not with you.